The Personal and Matter Dashboards are intended to give you a snapshot of pertinent information related to your overall personal and specific matters.

 This is the number of Events that you have scheduled today.
 Click the button to add an event.

-To set up your Billable Hours Target, click the button to go to the Practice Performance page.
+To set up your Billable Hours Target, click the button to go to the Personal Performance page.

-This section shows the number of bills and dollar totals that you have in each bill state: Draft, Awaiting Payment, and Overdue.
+This section shows the number of bills and value amount totals that you have in each bill state: Draft, Unpaid, and Overdue.
 Click the buttons to view your bills.